Recruit SignalsRecruit SignalsRecruit Signals

 Why Signal-Led Outreach Gets Better Replies

 The evidence on context-specific outreach is clear.
-Recruitment Juice's 2025 analysis of cold outreach campaigns found that sequences referencing concrete intent signals (funding, site expansion, leadership changes) sent before public job ads achieved a 34% higher reply rate and a 21% higher meeting-booked rate than generic agency pitches.
+Recruitment Juice's 2025 analysis of cold outreach campaigns found that sequences referencing concrete intent signals (funding, site expansion, leadership changes) sent before public job ads achieved a markedly higher reply rate, because the outreach lands while the hiring need is live rather than competing for attention against every other agency once the role is public.
 The reason is straightforward: a message that references a specific, recent event at the recipient's company demonstrates relevance.
 It is not a cold pitch.
 It is a timely observation from someone paying attention.

 Generic outreach fails not because the agency lacks credibility, but because there is no trigger.
 The hiring manager has no reason to respond today rather than next month.
 A well-chosen signal gives them that reason and gives the recruiter a natural, non-pushy opening.